li-script/lightning/README.md

 cmake --build build
 ```

+For the best performance, we recommend you compile with `-flto` for GCC/Clang and `/LTCG` for MSVC.
 Modify `cmake.toml` to change the build settings.
-For more information: https://cmkr.build.